toddcf/budget-app/README.md

 - toFixed() to set decimal places to a fixed amount.
 - How to add a comma separator for every three digits in a number.
 - Substring method: substr(); only takes part of a string.

+## Future Iterations:

+- Fix commas to appear every three digits instead of only after the first three digits.